wasmCloud/wasmcloud-dev-site/content/overview/getting-started/_index.en.md

 {{% /tab %}}
 {{% /tabs %}}

 `wash` will automatically use this cluster seed.
 Alternatively, you can always supply it as a command line flag `--cluster-seed` to the `call` operation.

+#### Using call

 Here's an example of using `wash call` to mimic the previous `curl` command.
 Note that this is not interacting with the `HTTP Server` provider, and we don't need it to be running or linked for this operation to succeed:

 ```shell
 wash call MBCFOPM6JW2APJLXJD3Z5O4CN7CPYJ2B4FTKLJUR5YR5MITIU7HD3WD5 HttpServer.HandleRequest '{"method": "GET", "path": "/echo", "body": "", "queryString":"","header":{}}'